 Once constructed the wet room will provide a long lasting and flexible showering space.
 If required a bath can also be added.
 As mentioned, shower screens and doors can be added in any position.
 Half height screens would be of particular advantage, as they allow a carer to remain dry whilst assisting someone in the showering area.
 A wet room allows great flexibility for a mobility bathroom adaptation and ensures the bathing area is ready for any future decline in the mobility of the end user.

-Advantages of a Wet Room
+Benefits of a Wet Room

 From the mobility bathroom standpoint a wet room has much to recommend it.
 As already mentioned, a wet room has no shower step height for the user to negotiate, so the floor is totally flat, though there will be a slight gradient to allow water to drain away.
 The whole room can be thought of as a waterproof “tank”, so need to worry about water splashes.